SAMtoBAM/Fcerealis_SVA13_starship/README.md

 </p>

+## Step 2: HGT evidence
-### Step 1d: Run cargobay to find Horizontal gene transfer (currently not working as database is down)
+### Step 2a: Run cargobay to find Horizontal gene transfer (currently not working as database is down)

 ```bash
 ##first need to create a metadata file that will tell cargobay which species each genome is and therefore not consider it HGT